 Our SENCo will maintain a list of pupils who have been identified as having SEN on our SEN list.

 .
 All teachers can access this list in order to see the records for the pupils they teach.
 This is password protected.
 Anyone accessing this list must treat the content in confidence and in line with General Data Protection Act 2018 and Protection Regulations 2017 (GDPR).
 Each CYPs documents can be accessed by the hyperlink from the CYP’s name.
 It is the responsibility of the class/subject teacher to look regularly at the content for their pupils for any updates.
-All information such as SEN support plans, communications, reports, EHCPs, annual reviews etc. are available via the hyperlink.
+All information such as SEN support plans, communications, reports, EHCPs, annual reviews etc. are available via the hyperlink or in CPOMS.
 This must be kept up to date in line with our policy.
 Teachers are required to upload any information and plans to the correct pupil file within 5 working days of them being received or written.

 There are 4 broad areas of need